ethanholroyd/SharpTimer-WallLists/README.md

 ## Commands (root)

 - !pointslist - Create a points list in front of the player and save it to config file.
 - !pointsrem - Remove closest points list from your position.
-(100 units max)
+(100 units max) <br>**You may have to use the !pointsrem command twice to remove the list.

 <!-- ROADMAP -->